PrestaShopCorp/ps_facebook/README.md

 ## Requirements

-This module is compliant with PHP 5.6+ and PrestaShop 1.7, (tested with PS 1.7.2+ before each release).
+This module is compliant with PrestaShop 1.7+.
+PHP compatibility can be found in `composer.json`.

 You need a facebook developper account added to the PrestaShop Social Media app (ID:726899634800479) to manage its settings.